Achronus/zentra/docs/api/tutorial/authentication.md

     [`/api/auth/token`](#login-for-access-token)

-Next, we have the login for access token route.
-This generates a new access token when a user provides valid login credentials.

-It's specific to JSON Web Tokens (JWTs) and is a common way to securely login your users.
+Next, we have our login route for retrieving an access and refresh token.
+Access and refresh tokens are JSON Web Tokens (JWTs) that act as a form of authentication to the API.
+They both have a slightly different purpose.
+Here's a brief overview:

+- **Access token** - allows the user to use the API
+- **Refresh token** - acts as a user session for a period of time

+In our case, we use the `HS256` algorithm for encryption with a `15` minute expiry for access tokens and a `7` day expiry for refresh tokens.
+They use the `AUTH__SECRET_ACCESS_KEY` and `AUTH__SECRET_REFRESH_KEY`, respectively, found in your `.env` file.

+??? info "Updating Auth Settings"

+    We want to provide a solution that works out of the box without overwhelming you with configuration settings, so we deliberately fixed the algorithm and expiry times - it's less things to worry about!

+    However, if you need more flexibility you can tweak these settings using the `.env` file.
+Here's an example:

+    ```toml title=".env" hl_lines="5-7"
+    ...
+    # Authentication configuration details
+    AUTH__SECRET_ACCESS_KEY=c_KnbHr01TI5qjsAZoGLpeZrpdK4u5AOy7RXHFpsMeE # (1)!
+    AUTH__SECRET_REFRESH_KEY=M2Myg1Z2vfUNHzIBVcsKhZCcFi6n4knNLv57Gip6a3M
+    AUTH__ALGORITHM="HS256" # (2)!
+    AUTH__ACCESS_TOKEN_EXPIRE_MINS=15  # (3)!
+    AUTH__REFRESH_TOKEN_EXPIRE_MINS=10080  # (4)!
+    ...
+    ```

+    1. The JWT encryption keys.
+Keep them secret, keep them safe! 🤫
+    2. The encryption algorithm.
+Currently, this is limited to three options: `['HS256', 'HS384', 'HS512']`
+    3. The access token expiration time in minutes
+    4. The refresh token expiration time in minutes. `10080 = 7 days`.
+This always lasts longer than your access token

-JWTs are out of the scope of this tutorial, but we highly recommend you check out these links from [JWT.io [:material-arrow-right-bottom:]](https://jwt.io/introduction) and [Auth0 [:material-arrow-right-bottom:]](https://auth0.com/learn/json-web-tokens) for more information.
+JWTs are out of the scope of this tutorial, but if you want to learn more, we highly recommend you check out these links from [JWT.io [:material-arrow-right-bottom:]](https://jwt.io/introduction) and [Auth0 [:material-arrow-right-bottom:]](https://auth0.com/learn/json-web-tokens).

 Here's an example of the routes responses: